All Night, All Right

-"All Night, All Right" is a song by British-Australian singer Peter Andre featuring Warren G. It was released in January 1998 as the third and final single from his third studio album, Time (1997).
+"All Night, All Right" is a song by British-Australian singer Peter Andre featuring Warren G. It was released in January 1998 by Mushroom Records as the third and final single from Andre's third studio album, Time (1997).
 The album version features Coolio.
 "All Night, All Right" peaked at number sixteen on the UK Singles Chart.
 It also peaked at number 13 in New Zealand and 30 in Australia.

+Critical reception

 In an album review, Brendan Swift from AllMusic said "'All Night, All Right' featuring Coolio, is perhaps the best of the album" calling it "a slick up-tempo dance outing with liberal doses of funk".
+British Music Week gave the song three out of five, writing, "After the lethargic "Lonely", Andre bounces back with some solid funk based on disco classic "Boogie Oogie Oogie" and featuring a Warren G rap.
+Should secure Andre a return to the Top 10."